Public Impact Fellowships

 - Demonstrate financial need.

-- Students must be conducting cutting-edge research in one of the following areas: innovative medical therapies, social justice, global politics and religions, sustainability, or 21st century manufacturing.
+- Conduct cutting-edge research in one of the following areas: innovative medical therapies, social justice, global politics and religion, sustainability, or 21st century manufacturing.

 Schools are asked to collect nominations from each department and then forward the most promising nominees, based on merit and the potential public impact of the student's research.
 There is no limit to the number of nominations each school may submit.
-The final selection committee will consider several factors when choosing the awardees, including the student's presentation, interview and their ability to convey their research to a broad audience; academic record, letters of recommendation, degree progress, and research impact.
+The final selection committee will consider several factors when choosing the awardees, including the student's presentation, interview, their ability to convey their research to a broad audience, academic record, letters of recommendation, degree progress, and research impact.

-- Students may apply using the fillable/savable Microsoft Word form from the Graduate Division Website: Public Impact Fellowship Student Information Form
+Students may apply using the fillable/savable Microsoft Word form from the Graduate Division Website.